Marstrand type slicing statements in $\mathbb{Z}^{2}\subset \mathbb{R}^{2}$ are false for the counting dimension: Introduction and statement of results.

 The mass and counting dimensions of any $1$-separated set $E\in \R^2$ are respectively defined as:

+Here, $C\subset \R^{2}$ is any arbitrary cube with sides parallel to the axes, and $||C||$ denotes the length of each side of $C$.

-In \cite{Moreira}, the counting dimension was used in $\Z\subset \R$ to study the growth of certain subsets of $Z$ with zero upper Banach density.
-A natural Marstrand type projection theorem is proven there, with the counting dimension behaving like the Hausdorff dimension in the statement of the classical Marstrand projection theorem; see Theorem 1.2 in \cite{Moreira}.
+In \cite{Moreira}, the counting dimension was used in $\Z\subset \R$ to study the growth of certain subsets of $\Z$ with zero upper Banach density.
+A natural Marstrand type projection theorem is proved there, with the counting dimension in this discrete setting resembling the Hausdorff dimension in the statement of the classical Marstrand projection theorem; see Theorem 1.2 in \cite{Moreira}.
 Later this was extended by Glasscock \cite{DG} who used the more general notion of the mass and counting dimension, in $\Z^{d}\subset \R^{d}$, and proved analogous projection theorems with the mass dimension as well.

 The natural dual slicing statement with the mass dimension was recently shown to be true by the author \cite{Aritro}.
 When dealing with the slicing question with a $1$ separated set in $\R^2$, it is natural to work with a width 1 tube $t_{u,v}$ which is explicitly described as: